oddbyte/MC-on-chromebook/README.md

   # Java edition on chromebook
 ## A tutorial on how to put minecraft Java edition on chromebook without using the crappy linux VM

 **Warnining:** Chromebooks are not meant for gaming.
 Minecraft performance will not be good on new versions.
 I am getting 7-15 fps on a optimized modpack for 1.20.4.
-This repo is made for people who have new-ish chromebooks and want to install MC on them.
+This repo is made for people who have new-ish chromebooks and want to install MC on them. **I will not be providing support for this repo.**

 ![image](https://github.com/OddbyteWasTaken/MC-on-chromebook/assets/141666866/a328a927-d2ea-426e-8709-ae525235259f)

 ## Read this please:
-This is so you can install a custom launcher to download mods.
+This tutorial is made so you can install a custom launcher to download mods.
 The default launcher you can download by typing `crew install minecraft` after installing chromebrew.
 This launcher is more difficult to work with and install mods on, so please just use the custom launcher.
 Mods are required as most chromebooks have garbage specs from 2011.

 # Part one: Setting up your chromebook